South Lebanon, Ohio

-South Lebanon is a city located in Union and Hamilton Townships in central Warren County in the southwestern part of the U.S. state of Ohio.
+South Lebanon is a city in central Warren County, Ohio, United States.
 The population was 6,384 at the 2020 census.
+It is part of the Cincinnati metropolitan area.

 History

 The first settlement at South Lebanon was made in the 1790s.
 The village was originally called "Deerfield" because it was the chief settlement of Deerfield Township, Warren County, Ohio, but renamed because of its proximity to the county seat of Lebanon.
 The new name of "South Lebanon" was adopted when the railroad was built through the neighborhood.
 A post office was established under the name Deerfield Village in 1828, and the name of the post office was changed to South Lebanon in 1871.

 Geography

+South Lebanon is part of Union and Hamilton townships.
 According to the United States Census Bureau, the village has a total area of 2.68 sqmi, of which 2.65 sqmi is land and 0.03 sqmi is water.